-Passengers may also units get transportation to the elements such as speed, frequency, points served, dependability and safety, etc.
+Passengers may a south set that sport and so other elements such as speed, frequency, points served, dependability and safety, etc.

 For many destinations, transportation plays a vital role in the development of viable tourism industry in terms of transportation of tourists to, from and within needed to support tourism operations.
 Without ample and convenient access between tourist's originating and intended destination, development of these locations would be nearly impossible.